AlexsLemonade/scpca-downstream-analyses/optional-clustering-analysis/README.md

 |[View Config File](../config/config.yaml)|
 |---|

-The [`config/cluster_config.yaml`](../config/cluster_config.yaml) file also contains processing parameters like the type of graph-based clustering to be performed and the nearest neighbors values that should be used.
+The [`config/cluster_config.yaml`](../config/cluster_config.yaml) file also contains additional processing parameters like the type of graph-based clustering to be performed and the nearest neighbors values that should be used.
 We have set default values for these parameters.
 Learn more about the [processing parameters](../additional-docs/processing-parameters.md#clustering-analysis-parameters) and how to modify them.